sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/alert_solutions.md

 - **Kubernetes:** Consider increasing memory limit in relevant `Deployment.yaml`.
 - **Docker Compose:** Consider increasing `memory:` of worker container in `docker-compose.yml`.
+- Learn more about the related dashboard panel in the [dashboards reference](./dashboards.md#worker-provisioning-container-memory-usage-short-term).
 - **Silence this alert:** If you are aware of this alert and want to silence notifications for it, add the following to your site configuration and set a reminder to re-evaluate the alert:

 ```json